Gapless topological phases and symmetry-enriched quantum criticality: Symmetry fluxes and topological invariants

 \subsection{Topological invariant for the critical spin-1 anisotropic Heisenberg chain}

 Having laid out the general structure of symmetry fluxes, we are now in a good position to apply this to a concrete model: the spin-$1$ XXZ chain.
-As mentioned in the introduction and as shown in Fig.~\ref{fig:xiloc}, as one tunes the easy-axis anisotropy $\Delta$ from the topological Haldane phase to the symmetry-breaking Ising phase, there remains a localized edge mode at the Ising critical point.
+As mentioned in the introduction and as shown in Fig.~\ref{fig:xiloc}, as one tunes the easy-axis anisotropy $\Delta$ (not to be confused with a scaling dimension) from the topological Haldane phase to the symmetry-breaking Ising phase, there remains a localized edge mode at the Ising critical point.
 Here we identify a bulk topological invariant at criticality, establishing that it indeed forms a novel symmetry-enriched Ising CFT.
 This invariant also explains its edge behavior, as discussed in Section~\ref{sec:edge}.

 The gapped Haldane phase is known to be protected by, for example, the $\mathbb Z_2 \times \mathbb Z_2$ group of $\pi$-rotations (represented by $R_\gamma = \prod_n e^{i\pi S^\gamma_n}$ for $\gamma=x,y,z$).
 This SPT phase has long-range order in $\langle S^\gamma_i \exp ( i \pi \sum_{i<k<j} S^\gamma_k ) S^\gamma_j\rangle$.
 The symmetry flux of $R_\gamma$ is thus $\prod_{m<n} e^{i\pi S^\gamma_m} S^\gamma_n$.
 Its long-range order is shown in Fig.~\ref{fig:symflux}(a) for $\gamma=x$, which indeed vanishes at the critical point $\Delta = \Delta_c$.
 In the Ising phase for $\Delta > \Delta_c$ we have the local order parameter $S^z_n$, characterizing the spontaneous breaking of $R_x$ and $R_y$.